Visit Dunedin, New Zealand

 We’ve selected a range of accommodation options for when you visit Dunedin.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-This delightful B&B is located about a five-minute drive from Dunedin city center, in a peaceful location, just a short walk or drive from a number of restaurants, cafés and shops.
+This delightful B&B is located about a five-minute drive from Dunedin city centre, in a peaceful location, just a short walk or drive from a number of restaurants, cafés and shops.
 The building is a 1900s villa and has real character and warmth.

 Ideas for experiencing Dunedin